How Alternative Data & Technology Are Changing Investment Management

-Moreover, the internet and social media also play an important role, enable the generation and sharing of data by users across the commercial and personal connected networks and devices.
+Moreover, the internet and social media also play an important role, enabling the generation and sharing of data by users across commercial and personal connected networks and devices.

 Whether it’s a social Facebook post mentioning a certain product or services, or a review of B2B software on a business directory, these new types of data, collectively referred to as alternative data, is being leveraged by investment management firms to identify hidden patterns and derive findings regarding investment positions.

 Data has always been a critical factor for investing and will continue to be so in the future.
 The continuous development and evolving of data scope can significantly impact investment management, spanning assets classes, risks, markets, and products - making alternative data just as important as traditional data.

 The changes introduced by data enable investors to make decisions taking into account an array of factors when evaluating an investment or (stock) trade.